aksoyeren/ArtificialFlyingObjects/README.md

 # Lab instructions
 ## Labs
-Solve each lab from 1-4.
+To pass the course each lab from 1-4 needs to be sent in before their deadlines.

 ## Project
 The last part of this course include a project.